 A basic salt based water softener eliminates calcium and magnesium.
 This makes the water “soft” and calcium free.

 Alternatively, you can use a salt free / salt-less water conditioner that does not have to regenerate like a conventional water softener.

 However, this type of unit does not require any chemicals or salts to complete the conditioning process.

 If you can not take calcium for health reasons, you need to install a high quality reverse osmosis potable water system that removes calcium.

 The reason I say it is simple is because you do not need to buy salt like is the case in a water softener.
 Also, you do not lose water because a reverse osmosis machine does not need to be regenerated.

 Calcium Water Treatment?

-You should consider buying a Fleck water softener for the following reasons:
+You should consider buying a water softener for the following reasons:

-Fleck SXT water softeners are very easy to install.
+Water softeners are very easy to install.
 A person with basic plumbing skills can do it with all the free information available online.
-Although it’s always advisable to get a professional plumber so that you don’t void your warranty.
+However, if you feel unsure then hire a professional plumber.

-Fleck is the most popular water softener model selling today period.
+It is a popular water softener model.
 This means that there are lots of free help pages online talking about how to deal with any technical issues, troubleshooting and free manuals.
-More than is available for any other softener brand.
+More than is available for other softener brands.